GeoDaCenter/opioid-policy-scan/data_final/metadata/Job_Categories_byIndustry_2018.md

 * EC01_S

 ### Data Source(s) Description:
-Variables were obtained from the 2014 - 2018 American Community Survey (ACS), table S2403, at State, County, Tract and ZIP Code Tabulation Area level.
+Variables were obtained from the 2014 - 2018 American Community Survey (ACS), table S2403, at State, County, Tract, and ZIP Code Tabulation Area levels.
 Raw data and more details can be found at https://data.census.gov.

 ### Description of Data Source Tables:
-S2403 : Industry by sex for the civilian employed population 16 years and over
+S2403: Industry by sex for the civilian employed population 16 years and over

 ### Description of Data Processing:
 All variables were included from S2403 (2018):